ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 ### add

 `add` command takes a `file name` as the second command line argument, adding a copy of the file as it currently exists to the staging area. **If the file does not exist**, print the error message `File does not exist.` and exit without changing anything.
 Firstly, the program checks *whether the current working version of the file is **identical to that in the last commit***, if true it will not be staged and will be removed it if it is already there.
-When the file is **eligible to be added**, it will be passed to `staged` and `tracked` area so that the `Index` object will be updated and saved accordingly.
+When the file is **eligible to be added**, it will be passed to `staged` area and the `Index` object will be updated and saved accordingly.

+### rm

+**If the file is neither staged nor tracked by the head commit, (or even does not exist)**, exit with message `No reason to remove the file.`

+The `rm` command is quite straightforward:
+1. It removes the file taken as `args[1]` from the `staged` area if it exists.
+2. If the file is ***tracked*** in the current commit,
+   - it will be added to `removed` so that it is staged for removal.
+   - it will be removed from the working directory if the user has not already done so.
+3. Update the staging area (`Index` object).

 ### commit

 The command starts by checking
+- **If the commit has a blank message**, abort and print `Please enter a commit message.`
 - **If no files have been staged for commit**, abort and print `No changes added to the commit.`

-- **If the commit have a non-blank message**, abort and print `Please enter a commit message.`
+It then updates the `blobs` of the commit, **adding** those *new-staged* ones, **overwriting** the *modified* ones, and **removing** those that have been *stage for removal*.

-When committing a `commit` by calling `public void commit()`, the program will create the file holding the `commit` object, generate the **SHA-1** `UID` according to *file references*, *parent reference*, *log message*, and *commit time*, and **clear the staging area**.
-Then, the program saves this `commit` under `.gitlet/objects` identified by its `UID`, finds the current working branch with `.gitlet/HEAD`, updates the commit into it, and appends the commit details to the `log` file of the branch.
+After all things are done, the program will create the file holding the `commit` object, generate the **SHA-1** `UID` according to *file references*, *parent reference*, *log message*, and *commit time*, and **clear the staging area**.
+Finally, the program saves this `commit` under `.gitlet/objects` identified by its `UID`, finds the current working branch with `.gitlet/HEAD`, updates the commit into it, and appends the commit details to the `log` file of the branch.

 According to the real `git`, the commit objects are *stored under the subfolder of their first two digits of their* `UID` so that it makes searching for commits ***faster*** (the complexity of naive pointer representation will be linear in the number of objects)